sandeep-manduri/Image_captioning/README.md

 # Image_captioning using LSTM and Transformer decoders

+**Using LSTM decoder

-I used stochastic updates instead of batch updates i.e., one image at a time is used for updating the network.
+Used stochastic updates instead of batch updates i.e., one image at a time is used for updating the network.

-**Image_captioning with transformer
+**Using Transformer decoder

 Used 4 transformer blocks, hidden size 512, batch size 128, Adagrad optimizer, gelu activation.